jdownard/Cohort8CourseInformation/README.md

 [#] Acknowledgement [#]
 I {Your Name} acknowlegde that I received this document, understand the requirements of me in this class and will work with the instructor team to have a successful class.

-By commtting this file into my project on this date: {Date} I am electronically signing this document.
+By commtting this file into my project on this date: {Date} I am electronically signing and agreeing to this document.